 This section is maintained by the drafting team during the development of the standard and will be removed when the standard is adopted by the NERC Board of Trustees (Board).

 Description of Current Draft

-This is the fourth draft of the proposed standard.
+This is the final draft of the proposed standard being posted for a 5-day final ballot period.